 I’ve got to say; writing last week’s post, “Courage’s Story” A Pet Quality-of-Life Lesson,” opened the door to a flood of emotions, likely spill over into this follow-up post about pet loss.
-Honestly, many people tell me the death of their pet was far more traumatic than the death of an aging relative.
-Pet loss grief can be an intense experience – especially when (as in Courage’s case) – when the pet’s illness is prolonged and difficult.
+Honestly, many pet owners tell me the death of their pet, regardless of whether it was unexpected or not, was far more traumatic than the death of an aging relative.
+Grieving the loss of a pet can be an intense experience – especially when (as in Courage’s case) – the pet’s illness is prolonged and difficult.

 I can’t remember what day of the week it was – or even the date –when I picked up the phone and tearfully spoke to the receptionist at our vet’s office.
 More than anything, I needed him to come to the house to euthanize Courage as soon as he was able.
 Our mutual suffering was becoming too much for us to handle; we were up at all hours of the night in his restlessness.